Froxlor/Documentation/general/migration-guide/true-migrate.md

 </script>
 # Migration Guide

-## Migrate froxlor to a new server
+## Migrating froxlor to a new server

 ### Requirements
-We assume your new server is set up and running to a point at which we could install froxlor.
-It is not necessary that you use the same packages, or the same versions even, than you did on the old server.
+We assume that your new server is set up and running to a point where we can install froxlor.
+It is not necessary to use the same packages or even the same versions as on the old server.

 ::: warning
 This guide is for advanced users only.
 Only use it if you know what you are doing, if you are able and willing to debug scripts and read log files.
 It would also help if you have a vague understanding of shell scripting and SQL.
 :::

-In the process, you will have to transfer files between your servers.
-This could be achieved using `scp`, or you could mount your old server's file system into a folder on your new server using `sshfs`.
-However, since there are endless possibilities and everyone has their own preferences, we will not describe one single method here in detail.
-Instead, we vaguely describe a "fail-safe" version with `tar`.
-If you feel confident with the use of `rsync`, we strongly suggest you go for that.
-It is important however that file ownerships and file permissions are carried over to the new server.
+You will need to transfer files between your servers.
+This could be done using `scp`, or you could mount the filesystem of your old server to a folder on your new server using `sshfs`.
+However, since there are endless possibilities and everyone has their own preferences, we will not describe any single method in detail here.
+Instead, we will describe a "fail-safe" version using `tar`.
+If you feel comfortable using `rsync`, we strongly recommend that you do so.
+However, it is important that file ownership and permissions are transferred to the new server.

-### Considerations beforehand
+### Considerations up front
-This method gives you the flexibility to switch your services and versions around.
+This method gives you the flexibility to switch your services and versions.
 For example, you could use MySQL on your old server and MariaDB on your new server.
-However, for everything to go as smoothly as possible, you should be aware of a few things.
+However, in order for everything to go as smoothly as possible, you should be aware of a few things.

-See, when your customers create new databases, froxlor actually just keeps an index of which ones it created.
+You see, when your customers create new databases, froxlor only keeps an index of which ones it has created.
 The actual credentials are stored by the DBMS itself.
-This also is mostly the part where this guide becomes more involved than the [cloning method](clone.html) (that we would still recommend for most users).
-Because froxlor does not actually know the database user's password, it will not be able to recreate them on a new host.
+This is also the part where this guide gets more involved than the [cloning method](clone.html) (which we would still recommend for most users).
+Since froxlor does not actually know the passwords of the database users, it will not be able to recreate them on a new host.

-For most users, the main difference between MariaDB and MySQL will be that MySQL 8 deprecates the old `mysql_native_password` hashing algorithm for storing passwords, whereas MariaDB does not support MySQL's new `caching_sha2_password` (and sticks with the former instead).
+For most users, the main difference between MariaDB and MySQL will be that MySQL 8 deprecates the old `mysql_native_password` hashing algorithm for storing passwords, while MariaDB does not support MySQL's new `caching_sha2_password` (and instead sticks with the former).

 You should be aware of this.
-If you change from **MySQL 8 to MariaDB**, prepare to change passwords.
-If you change from **MariaDB to MySQL**, prepare to change passwords.
-If you stick with MySQL, check if you might have to change passwords.
-If you stick with MariaDB, no password changes are to be expected.
+If you are switching from **MySQL 8 to MariaDB**, be prepared to update passwords.
+If you are switching from **MariaDB to MySQL**, be prepared to update passwords.
+If you are staying with MySQL, check if you need to update passwords.
+If you are staying with MariaDB, no password changes are expected.

 ### (MySQL only) Step 0: Consult `/var/log/mysql/error.log`
-Currently (as of writing: 8.0.36) MySQL warns in its error log file about the usage of `mysql_native_password` if any user still uses this hashing method.
-Since Oracle plans to remove support for this method in a future version, you should update to the new hashing algorithm to avoid problems down the road.
+Currently (as of writing: 8.0.36) MySQL warns in its error log file about the use of `mysql_native_password` if a user still uses this hashing method.
+Since Oracle plans to drop support for this method in a future release, you should upgrade to the new hashing algorithm to avoid problems down the road.

-To do that, you would log in to your MySQL server
+To do this, you would log on to your MySQL server:
 ```shell
 mysql --user=root --password --database=mysql
 ```
-and query for users that use the old plugin:
+and query for users using the old plugin:
 ```sql
 SELECT User FROM user WHERE plugin = 'mysql_native_password' GROUP BY User;
 ```

-On a system that only runs froxlor and websites for the customers, there are not all that many users we care about.
+On a system that only runs froxlor and websites for customers, there are not too many users that we care about.
 We can safely ignore:
-* root (which is re-created on the new server anyway)
+* root (which will be recreated on the new server anyway)
-* froxroot (which is re-created on the new server anyway)
+* froxroot (which will be recreated on the new server anyway)
-* mysql.infoschema (we won't carry that over)
+* mysql.infoschema (we won't carry that one over)
-* mysql.session (we won't carry that over)
+* mysql.session (we won't carry that one over)
-* mysql.sys (we won't carry that over)
+* mysql.sys (we won't carry that one over)
-* debian-sys-maint (if exists - we won't carry that over)
+* debian-sys-maint (if it exists - we won't carry that one over)

-Where we would have to change passwords would be if **froxlor** or any customer database users use the old hashing algorithm.
-The password for the `froxlor` username is easy enough to get, it can be read from `/var/www/html/froxlor/lib/userdata.inc.php`.
-Your customers' passwords are a bit harder.
-Here you might want to grep your customers' files for the username (e.g. `johndoesql69`).
-Many applications using MySQL (e.g. WordPress) store the credentials next to each other, so these passwords should be fairly easy to find that way.
+Where we would need to update passwords is if **froxlor** or any customer database users are using the old hashing algorithm.
+The password for the `froxlor` username is easy enough to get, it can be found in `/var/www/html/froxlor/lib/userdata.inc.php`.
+Your customers' passwords are a bit trickier.
+You may want to grep your customers' files for the username (e.g. `johndoesql69`).
+Many applications that use MySQL (e.g. WordPress) store the credentials side-by-side, so these passwords should be fairly easy to find that way.

-You should create yourself a map in a text editor where you store all the users that you would have to change the passwords for.
+You should create a map in a text editor where you store all the users whose passwords you need to update.

 Login to MySQL with your root credentials:
 ```shell
 mysql --user=root --password
 ```

-And run this query for each user that needs a password update:
+And run this query for each user who needs a password update:

 ```sql
 ALTER USER 'username' IDENTIFIED BY 'password';
 ```

 ### Preparation
-Before you start, you should stop services that could create user data as this would not be part of our backup.
-Think of your web server, FTP daemon and mail server.
-For a basic installation using Apache, ProFTPd, Postfix, and Dovecot, this would be your line (you might want to adjust this for the services you are actually using):
+Before you start, you should stop any services that might create user data, as this will not be part of our backup.
+Think about your web server, FTP daemon, and mail server.
+For a basic installation with Apache, ProFTPd, Postfix and Dovecot, this would be your line (you may want to adjust this for the services you actually use):
 ```shell
 systemctl stop apache2 proftpd postfix dovecot
 ```

 This will (obviously) cause most of your server to go down, so prepare your customers beforehand.
-Please note that we did not shut down MySQL/MariaDB because we need to dump the databases.
+Note that we did not shut down MySQL/MariaDB because we need to dump the databases.

-### Dump all your databases
+### Dumping all your databases
-Dumping all your databases is fairly straightforward.
-You can use a script for that.
-Put it in a safe location, such as `~/froxlor-migration/` and name it `dump-em-all.sh`.
-Also, give it execution rights (`chmod +x ~/froxlor-migration/dump-em-all.sh`).
-It should have the following content (adjust MYSQL_PWD to your root password):
+Dumping all your databases is quite simple.
+You can use a script to do this.
+Put it in a safe place like `~/froxlor-migration/` and name it `dump-em-all.sh`.
+Also give it execute permissions (`chmod +x ~/froxlor-migration/dump-em-all.sh`).
+It should look like this (change MYSQL_PWD to your root password):
 ```bash
 #!/bin/bash